Browser does not support script.

 General entry advice

-Minimum UK undergraduate honours degree with 2:1 classification (or overseas equivalent) in a relevant subject, such as economics, political economy, economic history, history, politics, international relations or languages.
+Minimum UK undergraduate honours degree with 2:1 classification (or overseas equivalent) in such a relevant subject as economics, political economy, economic history, history, politics, international relations or languages.

 Students may be invited to attend an interview, either in person or by phone if overseas.
 We aim to process all applications within four to six weeks, although this may take longer during busy periods.

-In their application students should outline a likely dissertation topic, and try to provide a breakdown of the courses/modules studied at undergraduate level.
-In the personal statement applicants should explain fully their motivation for applying to the MA in Political Economy of the Middle East here at King's, and how they believe it will contribute to their own intellectual and professional development.
+In your application you should outline a likely dissertation topic and try to provide a breakdown of the courses/modules studied at undergraduate level.
+In your personal statement you should explain fully your motivation for applying to the MA Political Economy of the Middle East at King's, and how you believe it will contribute to your own intellectual and professional development.

-The MA in Political Economy of the Middle East attracts a cosmopolitan mix of students from around the world who value the academic, social, economic and cultural appeal of one of Europe's most dynamic cities.
-The MA is taught by experienced research-active staff with a passion for knowledge and critical thought, and may be able to draw upon the expertise of academics from several leading departments such as European & International Studies.
-It is designed to provide students with an understanding of the political systems and regimes and their approaches to economic development, as well as equipping them with the relevant intellectual tools for postgraduate studies in the political economy, politics and economics of the Middle East and North Africa region.
+Our MA in Political Economy of the Middle East attracts a cosmopolitan mix of students from around the world who value the academic, social, economic and cultural appeal of one of Europe's most dynamic cities.
+It is taught by experienced research-active staff with a passion for knowledge and critical thought, and may be able to draw upon the expertise of academics from several leading departments such as European & International Studies.
+It is designed to provide you with an understanding of the political systems and regimes and their approaches to economic development, as well as equipping you with the relevant intellectual tools for postgraduate studies in the political economy, politics and economics of the Middle East and North Africa region.

-The programme offers an in-depth analysis of major scholarly debates in the political economy of the region through a range of interdisciplinary approaches on the core module (political economy of the Middle East, theory and practice) and then chooses from a wide range of specialist modules covering specific regions or issues relating to the politics and economics of the Middle East (political economy, economic relations, trade policies, globalization and business, politics of development, and welfare).
+Our programme offers an in-depth analysis of major scholarly debates in the political economy of the region through a range of interdisciplinary approaches on the core module (Political Economy of the Middle East: Theory and Practice) and then chooses from a wide range of specialist modules covering specific regions or issues relating to the politics and economics of the Middle East (political economy, economic relations, trade policies, globalisation and business, politics of development and welfare).

-The programme is ideally suited to anyone with a degree in International relations, economics, politics, international political economy and Middle Eastern studies.
+Our programme is ideally suited for anyone with a degree in international relations, economics, politics, international political economy and Middle Eastern studies.
 We also welcome recent graduates from other disciplines in the humanities, the social sciences and law, as well as those from a professional background.